chrismbirmingham/hci-face/backend/README.md

 # HCI-FACE Backend

 This backend provides an API for stt, tts, and chatbot functionality to the HCI-FACE.

+## Getting Started

 To start up the api, run:
 ```